 What better way to check out the warm beaches, dive into the Cenotes, tour the jungle, view historical buildings, experience the character and culture of the highlands, or check out the magnificent Mayan Ruins?
 Make House Sit Mexico [Your Next House Sit].

-On our last house sit in Ontario, the homeowner met us outside wearing a mask, told us she had thoroughly disinfected all the frequently used hotspots and asked us to do the same upon leaving.
+On our last house sit in Ontario, the homeowner met us outside wearing a mask.
+She told us she had thoroughly disinfected all the frequently used hotspots and asked us to do the same upon leaving.
 It was a very successful house sit.

 Of course, you also have to respect travel restrictions; this may mean you can only house sit locally.